murda25/msgraph-sdk-dotnet/docs/upgrade-to-v5.md

 The following section lists out the breaking changes requiring code changes from SDK users.

+### Namespaces/Usings changes

+The types in the sdk are now organized into namespaces reflecting their usage as compared to all types being present in the single `Microsoft.Graph` namespace and therefore makes it easier to consume multiple libraries(e.g v1.0 and beta) in the same application.

+This therefore comes with the following changes,
+- The beta v1.0 service library uses `Microsoft.Graph` as its root namespace.
+- The beta service library uses `Microsoft.Graph.Beta` as its root namespace.
+- Model types are now in the  `Microsoft.Graph.Models`/`Microsoft.Graph.Beta.Models` namespaces.
+- RequestBuilder and RequestBody types reside in namespaces relative to the path they are calling. e.g. The `SendMailPostRequestBody` type will reside in the `Microsoft.Graph.Beta.Me.SendMail/Microsoft.Graph.Me.SendMail` namespace if you are sending a mail via the `client.Me.SendMail.PostAsync(sendMailPostRequestBody)` path using the request builders

 ### Authentication

 The `GraphServiceClient` constructor accepts instances of `TokenCredential` from Azure.Identity similar to previous library version as follows